coinse/GHRB/README.md

 ```

-should be included in the repository.
+should be included in the repository manually.
 Note that each metadata item should be inside a list. \
 An example of such file can be found under the ``` example/ ``` directory.